-- 3. (8) Show that a 5×5 board with the upper-left corner square missing can be tiled with trominoes. - 4.
+- Q: in the case of "Show that a 5×5 board with the upper-left corner square missing can be tiled with trominoes", we can just show an example of the tilling?
+A: Yes.
+A single example suffices to show that it can be done. - 4.
 (10) Show a deficient 5×5 board that cannot be tiled with trominoes, and prove that this board cannot be tiled. - 5.
 (5) Show that any 2i×3j board (not deficient) can be tiled with trominoes, for all positive integers i and j.